Gulraiz Akhtar

 Gulraiz Akhtar (2 February 1943 – 1 November 2021) was a Pakistani field hockey player.
 He was born in Rawalpindi, Pakistan to Muhammad Amin and Amina.
 Although his father was a lawyer by profession, Akhtar had a humble upbringing.
 He was fourth among seven siblings, three brothers and four sisters.
-Inspired by their uncle Muhammad Naseeb (1950), who was also an International Field Hockey player for Pakistan and Naseer Bunda, a neighbor and family friend who was also an Olympic Gold Medalist, all three brothers, Javed, Pervez and Gulraiz started playing field hockey regularly at a local playground in Rawalpindi.
+Inspired by their uncle Muhammad Naseeb, a member of Pakistan field hockey team in 1950, and Naseer Bunda, a neighbor and family friend who was also an Olympic gold medalist, all three brothers, Javed Akhtar, Pervez Akhtar and Gulraiz Akhtar started playing field hockey regularly at a local playground in Rawalpindi.
 One of his elder brothers, Pervez Akhtar, also became an international player for Pakistan.
-However, Gulraiz Akhtar shone the most, becoming Pakistan's first Left-Half to score a goal.
-His career concluded with three gold medals in International Tournaments.
+However, Gulraiz Akhtar shone the most, becoming Pakistan's first left-half to score a goal.
+His career concluded with three gold medals in international tournaments.
 He won his first gold medal at the 1968 Summer Olympics in Mexico City.

-Gulraiz Akhtar served in Customs before attaining retirement age.
-He remained active in Hockey Events and sometimes wrote in renowned magazines and newspapers.
+Gulraiz Akhtar served in Pakistan Customs before attaining retirement age.
+He remained active in hockey events and sometimes wrote in renowned magazines and newspapers.

-He died on 31 October 2021, in Lahore, aged 78.
-He was laid to rest in Lahore.
+He died on 31 October 2021, in Lahore, aged 78, and was buried there.